dengking/Linux-OS/docs/Kernel/Book-Understanding-the-Linux-Kernel/Chapter-1-Introduction/1.6.7-Process-Management/index.md

 How can a parent process inquire about termination of its children?
 The  [wait4( )](http://man7.org/linux/man-pages/man2/wait4.2.html) system call allows a process to wait until one of its children terminates; it returns the process ID (PID) of the terminated child.

 When executing this system call, the kernel checks whether a child has already terminated.
 A special zombie process state is introduced to represent terminated processes: a process remains in that state until its parent process executes a  `wait4( )` system call on it.
-The system call handler extracts data about resource usage from the **process descriptor** fields; the **process descriptor** may be released once the data is collected.
+The system call handler extracts(提取) data about resource usage from the **process descriptor** fields; the **process descriptor** may be released once the data is collected.
 If no child process has already terminated when the  `wait4( )` system call is executed, the kernel usually puts the process in a wait state until a child terminates.

 Many kernels also implement a  `waitpid( )` system call, which allows a process to wait for a specific child process.
 Other variants of  `wait4( )` system calls are also quite common.